NinaZumel/short_thoughts/_posts/2022-12-24-squire-humperdinck.md

 ---
 layout: post
-title: "20221219"
+title: "20221224"
-date: 2022-12-19 8:58 PM
+date: 2022-12-24 8:10 AM
 ---

-📚 New winter tale: ["Sister Johanna's Story"](https://multoghost.wordpress.com/2022/12/19/sister-johannas-story/) (1873) is a love-triangle ghost story by Amelia Edwards, inspired by her travels through the Gröden Valley in the Dolomite Alps.
-Heartbreaking, but lovely.
+📚 On Christmas Eve, I always post a lighter winter tale: ["Squire Humperdinck and the Devil](https://multoghost.wordpress.com/2022/12/24/squire-humperdinck-and-the-devil/) is a delightful fairy tale about a greedy landowner and a mischevious little boy who foils the squire's evil plans.
+Happy Holidays, and enjoy!